kamemia/alx-pre_course/README.md

-This is mandatory in all ALX school projects
+This is mandatory in all ALX school projects.
+Workers can see what happens.